 Not only is this harmful for the environment, but those little purchases add up!
 Take advantage of the dishes and cups you already have at home and can just throw in the dishwasher!

 16. Get to know your local library.

 A library is such a fantastic resource for the frugal living lifestyle.
 It’s full of free entertainment, and not just books!
 Your local library also has an extensive collection of magazines, movies and even audiobooks.
 Some libraries also allow you to check out passes to your local zoo and museum, which means you can go for free!

 If you haven’t signed up for your local library card, make an effort to get there this week and take a peek.

 17. If you own a vehicle, take a look at your expenses.

 If you own a vehicle, there might be room to make some changes that can help you live a more frugal life.

 Is your car payment expensive?
 Are you leasing a vehicle (or several)?
 Large car payments and vehicle lease payments can account for a huge chunk of your monthly expenses.
-Can you find a cheaper car for sale that will still serve the needs of your family?
+Can you find a cheaper car or used car for sale that will still serve the needs of your family?